The gratitude adjustment

 “I’ll eat it, one of his brothers piped up.”

-“Great,” I said, and set the plate of chocolate chip pancakes and bacon down on the dining room table before codependently stomping upstairs to check out the sock situation.
+“Great,” I said and set the plate of chocolate chip pancakes and bacon down on the dining room table next to his brothers’ plates before codependently stomping upstairs to check out the sock situation.
 I needed to step away anyway.
 Sure enough, it was just a matter of laundry not being put away.
 I grabbed a sock from his clean pile (he wears all the same kind so there is no matching involved).

 “Look what I found,” I showed him when I got back downstairs.
 He grabbed it out of my hand wordlessly and threw the dirty one in my general direction.
 Normally this attitude would make my eyeballs pop and steam blow out of my ears, but I took a deep breath and again walked away, back into the kitchen.

 I’d had the day off the previous day, and had done some Christmas shopping.
-My cheerful and talkative sons, who had finished breakfast and were brushing their teeth and getting ready in the bathroom that is adjacent the kitchen, asked me if I’d got them any gifts yet.
-My wretched son skulked over his plate of pancakes in the dining room, but since our house is so snug, I was sure he could hear.
+Grumpy’s cheerful and talkative brothers asked me if I’d got them any gifts yet.
+Grumpy skulked over his plate of pancakes in the dining room, but since our house is so snug, I was sure he could hear.

 I told them I’d picked up a few things for them, but not that day.
-“I bought dog food and some office supplies and I picked an ornament off the giving tree.”
+“I bought dog food and some office supplies and I picked an ornament from the giving tree.”

-“Well, it’s a tree they had set up right in the front of the store with paper ornaments hung on it for people to take.
-To buy gifts for someone.
+“Well, it’s a tree they had set up right in the front of the store with paper ornaments hung on it for people to take to buy gifts for a stranger.
 On the ornament was written a kid’s name, their age, their Christmas wish, and their sizes…”

 “Why their sizes?”